Commonly Used Brand Name(s)Latuda

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Appropriate studies have not been performed on the relationship of age to the effects of lurasidone to treat schizophrenia in the children younger than 13 years of age, and to treat depression in children.
+Appropriate studies have not been performed on the relationship of age to the effects of lurasidone to treat schizophrenia in children younger than 13 years of age and to treat depression in children younger than 10 years of age.
 Safety and efficacy have not been established in these age groups.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of lurasidone in the elderly.
 However, this medicine should not be used for behavioral problems in older adults with dementia.